 As enjoyable as the holidays are, I know they can be stressful and hectic for many people.
 Shopping and wrapping holiday gifts, cooking and entertaining for loved ones and friends, and all of the extra family expectations can make this one of the toughest times of the year.
 But it's vital that you focus on stress reduction for a healthy heart.

-Heart-Health Tip #1: Breathe Proper breathing is a powerful way to reduce stress and tension and improve your heart health.
+- Use Deep Breathing to "Exhale Your Stress": Proper breathing is a powerful way to reduce stress and tension and improve your heart health.
 When you feel stressed, you want to both inhale and exhale—slowly, deeply, and fully.
 Relax.
 After several breaths, you should be aware of how much more you need to breathe and how much relief it offers you.

-Heart-Health Tip #3: Curtail Your Alcohol Consumption Every cardiologist on the planet can tell you about “holiday heart syndrome” and its impact on heart health.
+- Avoid "Holiday Heart Syndrome": Every cardiologist on the planet can tell you about “holiday heart syndrome” and its impact on heart health.
 This is our term for the increased incidence of heart attacks, arrhythmias (disordered beating of the heart), and high blood pressure that goes hand in hand with increased alcohol intake over the holidays.
 Alcohol also exerts a depressant effect that can cause a slowing of brain activity, which lowers your serotonin levels.
 Plus, as alcohol’s effects wear off, you may feel anxious, which brings about an increase in stress hormones.
 So for heart health, go easy on the alcohol.

-Heart-Health Tip #5: Make Time to Exercise In the frenzy of the holiday season, it’s easy to forgo your exercise routine.
+- Walk Away from Your Stress: In the frenzy of the holiday season, it’s easy to forgo your exercise routine.
 But exercise is actually a highly effective way to decrease anxiety and improve your resistance to stress.
 That’s because it releases tension from your muscles, and stimulates feel-good endorphins.
 Taking just a 20-minute brisk walk, whether outside or on a treadmill, can release stress and improve your mood tremendously!